Key takeaways

 Nothing changes for you during the HEA term.
 You continue to live in your home as normal, retaining full control over the property and enjoying all benefits of ownership, including any tax deductions for which you are eligible.
 That also means you remain fully responsible for all housing expenses, such as homeowners insurance and property tax.

-One of the main advantages of HEAs is that you can decide when the agreement ends.
+One of the main advantages of an HEA is that you can decide when the agreement ends, on your terms.
 You can terminate the HEA at any time during the term by buying the provider’s equity back or by selling the property.
-If you don’t have enough funds to buy the provider’s equity out in full, you often can buy portions of the agreement over time.
+Some providers, like Unlock, allow you to buy back portions of your equity over time, without any pre-payment penalty.

 The blog articles published by Unlock Technologies are available for informational purposes only and not considered legal or financial advice on any subject matter.
 The blogs should not be used as a substitute for legal or financial advice from a licensed attorney or financial professional.
 Links in our blog posts to third-party websites are provided as a convenience and are for informational purposes only; they do not constitute an endorsement of any products, services or opinions of the corporation, organization or individual.
 Unlock Technologies bears no responsibility for the accuracy, legality, or content of external sites or that of subsequent links.